Hong Kong’s pro-democracy Apple Daily could shut under government pressure within days

 “The management hopes that staff can stay till the very end, but with the unforeseeable risks ahead, everyone please decide to stay or leave on your own,” the memo said.
 “Thank you for being by our side all these years.”

 Human rights groups and media watchdogs have condemned the treatment of Apple Daily and the arrests of its top executives.
 Amnesty International called the arrests a “brazen attack on press freedom,” while the Hong Kong Journalists’ Association issued a statement lambasting the government for “weaponizing” the security law to target news reporting.
-The arrests, raids and asset seizure followed a pattern since the passage of the security law where the media, and the public broadcaster in particular, has been targeted and muzzled as space for critical coverage shrinks.
+The arrests, raids and asset seizure followed a pattern since the passage of the security law in which the media, and the public broadcaster in particular, has been targeted and muzzled as space for critical coverage shrinks.

 Lee, the secretary for security, in a news conference after the raids and arrests last Thursday, characterized the arrested Apple Daily executives as “criminals” and warned the rest of the media industry to “cut ties” with them.
 The actions, he said, were not “targeting the press” but those “who are exploiting journalism as a tool to threaten national security.”